Connected Primary Care

 The CPC model creates and deploys a central connected care team of virtual practitioners and virtual staff members who currently serve four key functions that help address patient access and provider burnout:

-MedStar Health central connected care offerings are currently driven by three connected care teams affiliated with Olney, South Baltimore, and Southern Maryland.
-They each leverage existing groups of 20-25 providers from those respective areas, as well as one fully-dedicated nurse practitioner (NP) and medical assistant (MA) who only work remotely.
-Currently, these three connected care teams support 14 MedStar Health office-based practices in these geographic areas.
+MedStar Health central connected care offerings were initially driven by three connected care teams affiliated with Olney, South Baltimore, and Southern Maryland.
+They each leveraged existing groups of 20-25 providers from those respective areas, as well as one fully-dedicated nurse practitioner (NP) and medical assistant (MA) who only worked remotely.
+These three connected care teams supported 14 MedStar Health office-based practices in these geographic areas.

 Impact